VulMCI : Code Splicing-based Pixel-row Oversampling for More Continuous Vulnerability Image Generation: Introduction

 Furthermore, methods that transform source code into images, such as VulCNN\cite{wu2022vulcnn}, although preserving the complete semantics and structural information of functions, have been found through experiments to generate RGB images with significant instances of black and discontinuous scattered color points in the channels.
 This characteristic is considered detrimental to the classification task of Convolutional Neural Network (CNN) models.

-In this paper, we adopt the baseline method of converting source code into images and make improvements to address the issue of discontinuity in image coloration.
-It is important to note that we do not simply apply morphological operations to the images, as doing so would disturb the weight differences between sentences.
-Instead, we apply a pixel row oversampling algorithm to source code lines with dependencies to enhance the continuity between them.
-The main advantage of this approach is the reduction of data noise, thereby minimizing differences between adjacent data points.
-This results in a more stable model that is less sensitive to small variations in the input data, contributing to improved model stability and generalization capabilities.
+In this paper, we adopt the baseline method of converting source code into images and propose improvements to address the issue of discontinuity between rows of pixels in the images.
+We apply a pixel row oversampling algorithm to the source code lines with dependencies to enhance the continuity between code lines.
+The main advantage of this approach is to reduce data noise and minimize differences between adjacent data points, thereby making the model more robust to small variations in the input data.
+This contributes to improving model stability and generalization capability.

 In summary, this paper makes the following contributions: